 We seek to promote British Values in our policies and practice here at our school.
 Our activities and the way we manage learning and behaviour, clearly reflect British Values.
 We promote these values in the following ways:

-- We teach our pupils how they can influence decision-making through the democratic process.
-The children have the opportunity to become members of the School Council through an election process.
+- Children have the opportunity to become members of the School Council through an election process.
 The School Council meet on a regular basis and members can bring issues for discussion that have been raised by their class peers.

-- We encourage pupils to become involved in decision-making processes and ensure that they are listened to in school.
-This works through the School Council and also the annual 'Pupil Questionnaire' which allows children to express opinions about their school.
+- The annual 'Pupil Questionnaire' allows children to express opinions about their school.
 These views are analysed by the School Council who then decide what actions, if any, they want to take to improve the school.

-- We have always actively encouraged our parents to share their views with us.
-We operate an open door policy where parents can have easy access to office staff, class teachers and members of the Leadership Team.
+- Our open door policy ensures parents can have easy access to office staff, class teachers and members of the Leadership Team.

-- We have a Parent Forum which meets each term and provides parents with a slightly more formal way of giving feedback to the school about a range of issues. each year group is represented on the forum.
+- Our Parent Forum meets each term and provides parents with a slightly more formal way of giving feedback to the school about a range of issues.
+Each year group is represented on the forum.

-- Our Governing Body has a number of Parent Governors on it.
+- Our Governing Body has a number of Parent Governors.

 - Our staff team meets every week after school to discuss all aspects of school life.
 This meeting provides a perfect opportunity for feedback to the Leadership Team.